tsw1985/G85_Contacts_API/README.md

+# JWT GTK3 CURL_LIB JANSSON

 # G85_contacts_web_api

-This is a small project to work with the JWT (Json Web Token) authentification.
-It is running over a web server made it with Rust and for client side we have a small window application made it with C , GTK 3 , Curl_lib ( API CALLS ) , and libjansson-dev libreries.
+This is a small project (very basic, you can improve it) to work with the JWT (Json Web Token) authentification.
+It is running over a web server made it with Rust and for client side we have a small window application made it made with C , GTK 3 , Curl_lib ( API CALLS ) , and libjansson-dev libreries (JSON).

 ## Getting started